kk9six/dw3000/README.md

 This project uses MakerFabs DW3000 UWB ESP32 modules.

+This code is written for our [work]((https://www.arxiv.org/abs/2505.09393)) "UMotion: Uncertainty-driven Human Motion Estimation from Inertial and Ultra-wideband Units".

 ## Description

 Anchor-tag (AT): measuring the distance from one tag to multiple anchors